classicoman2/Pd1_2021/README.md

 - [ ] 2.8 - Use **CSS Grid** and **CSS Flexbox** to build the layouts
 - [ ] 2.9 - Use [**CSS Refactor**](https://docs.google.com/document/d/1s-aOTgASYY_0LvzCI-lnL6QK8S4FsUZGuUEwYLhjA_M/edit#heading=h.x5bphe4nq2v0) and [**CSS Variables**](https://docs.google.com/document/d/1s-aOTgASYY_0LvzCI-lnL6QK8S4FsUZGuUEwYLhjA_M/edit#heading=h.uay6xh8zzrsb)

+### Minimal screens

+- [ ] 3.1 - **Front page**: with data, images, icons, colours, some kind of login facility, menu - created mainly using **Grid**.
+All the pages will have same header, footer and nav.
+- [ ] 3.2 - **Characters page**: Page with descriptions and images of the characters - the container of the cards and the card of every character.
+Use `players.html` and `players.js` and use the data that is obtained through an API call.

+**Flexbox**

 ### Project Management Requirements

 - [ ] 3.1 - Use a Project Management Tool, for instance use [Github Projects and Issues](https://github.com/classicoman2/skills2020-quick-website-develop) that you can set up in the Github Repository of your project